ymollard/python-advanced-slides/slides.md

 ---
 ### The Python Global Interpreter Lock (GIL)
-The GIL is a mutex that protects access to the reference counters of Python objects.
+The GIL is a mutex that protects the reference counters of Python objects.

 However it prevents multiple threads from executing Python bytecodes at once.
 It offers poor performance for multi-threaded programs, if they are CPU-bound.